 William was the son of Henry James and Agnes Elfrida Baker of No. 15, The Crescent, Lifton.
+His father was a builders labourer.
 He joined the Royal Navy as an Able Seaman (Service No. D/SSX 28383).
 He was aboard ‘HMS Repulse’ when she was sunk by Japanese aircraft on the 10th of December 1941 when they attempted to intercept landings in British Malaya.
 William survived this and was landed at Singapore.

 He was then put aboard ‘HMS Li Wo’ which was an auxiliary patrol vessel of the British Royal Navy, which was sunk on 14 February 1942 by Japanese warships as she single-handedly attacked an enemy convoy during the Malayan Campaign, becoming the most decorated small ship in the Royal Navy.
 His body was never recovered but his name is commemorated on the Plymouth Naval Memorial.

 Randolph Henry Bevan